 6. The Facade of Bliss

-This third and final facade features the Last Judgement, Hell and Heaven (eternal bliss).
-The Last Judgement is something that we all will face according to Christian dogma and it won’t be pretty for anyone.
-Prior to ascending to heaven, if you are lucky, you will face some turbulent circumstances according to artists like Michelangelo who depicted this day fiercely in the Sistine Chapel.
+This third and final facade features the Last Judgement, Hell, and Heaven (eternal bliss).
+The Last Judgement is something we will all face according to Christian dogma and it won’t be pretty for anyone.

-Next you have hell and heaven which are more straight forward.
+Prior to ascending to heaven, if you’re lucky, you’ll face some turbulent circumstances according to artists like Michelangelo who depicted this day fiercely in the Sistine Chapel.
+Next, you have hell and heaven, which are more straightforward.
 Expect this facade, like the others, to have a very unique design with matching geometric forms.

 5. The 18 Towers